 - opportunity to demonstrate responsibility, sound judgment, maturity, and dependability.

-Most of the pharmacy schools in the Northwest U.S. reported that a significant number of their students admitted in 2021 had completed three years of coursework or received a bachelor's degree.
-Some pharmacy schools actually require the prior completion of a bachelor's degree.
-In contrast, the Skaggs School of Pharmacy at the University of Montana reported that 63% of their fall 2021 admitted students had no prior degree.
+Most of the pharmacy schools in the Northwest U.S. reported that a significant number of their students admitted in 2025 had completed three years of coursework or received a bachelor's degree.
+Some pharmacy schools require prior completion of a bachelor’s degree.
+In contrast, the Skaggs School of Pharmacy at the University of Montana reported that 50% of their fall 2025 admitted students had no prior degree.

 Fall Year One | Credits | Spring Year One | Credits |